Conde Nast expected to announce new editor for Vogue Arabia

 DUBAI, United Arab Emirates (AP) — The Saudi princess at the helm of the newly launched Vogue Arabia has apparently left her post as editor-in-chief after just two print issues of the luxury fashion magazine.

-Deena Aljuhani Abdulaziz led Vogue’s nascent project when it launched on the web last fall and through its first two print issues.
+Deena Aljuhani Abdulaziz led Vogue’s nascent project when it was launched on the web last fall and through its first two print issues.
 The inaugural print edition published in March featured American supermodel Gigi Hadid on the cover.

 Abdulaziz could not immediately be reached for comment.